shontelleQA/qa-end-to-end/README.md

-# 🧪 QA Portfolio – Nicole Nealy
+# 🧪 QA Systems Validation Suite – Nicole Nealy

-This repository showcases my work as a **Software QA Analyst**, focusing on real testing projects, functional workflows, API validation, and early-stage automation using live, testable applications.
-Each folder documents hands-on work aligned with Agile QA roles — including test planning, case design, execution logs, and defect tracking.
+Welcome!
+This repository showcases how I approach **end-to-end software quality assurance** — from user-facing workflows to API and database validation.
+It’s the bridge between manual testing, automation, and process QA, built to reflect how real teams trace data across multiple layers of a system.

+---

+## 🎯 Purpose

+To demonstrate how I validate data integrity and user workflows across UI, API, and backend systems — using realistic test artifacts, automation, and documentation that mirrors Agile QA practices.

+This repo represents the **integration layer** of my portfolio, connecting:
+- UI testing (what users see)
+- API validation (how data moves)
+- SQL verification (where data lives)
+- Process QA (how teams maintain quality)

 ---